We are very pleased to announce that we have launched NHS Diabetes Advice with medCrowd!

-Diabetes UK will transfer calls to their helpline from people asking for clinical advice to a team of fully qualified clinical advisors using the medCrowd an instant messaging and call centre technology.
+Diabetes UK will transfer calls to their helpline from people asking for clinical advice to a team of fully qualified clinical advisors using medCrowd, the instant messenger for health and care.
+Who is it for?

 The service is set up to support patients: